- Vincent N A (ed) (2013) Neuroscience and Legal Responsibility, Oxford University Press, New York, NY, USA. ISBN

-- Vincent N.A and Jane, E.A. (forthcoming) Parental Use of Gene Editing Technologies, in Erik Parens and Josephine Johnston (eds) Human Flourishing in an Age of Gene Editing, OUP.
+- Vincent N.A and Jane, E.A. (forthcoming) Parental Responsibility and Gene Editing, in Erik Parens and Josephine Johnston (eds) Human Flourishing in an Age of Gene Editing, OUP.
+ABSTRACT

 - Vincent N.A and Jane, E.A. (forthcoming) Cognitive Enhancement: A Social Experiment With Technology, in Ibo van de Poel, Lotte Asveld, and Donna C. Mehos (eds) New Perspectives on Technology in Society: Experimentation beyond the laboratory, Routledge, pp. 125-148.
 ABSTRACT

 - Vincent N.A (forthcoming) Why Capacity Matters: Is it fair to treat people like that, like that, for that?, in Michael Sevel and Allan McCay (eds) Free Will and the Law: New Perspectives, Ashgate.
 ABSTRACT

-- Vincent, N A (2017 in press), Victims of Cybercrime: Definitions and Challenges, in E Martellozzo and E.A.
+- Vincent, N A (2017), Victims of cybercrime: Definitions and challenges, in E Martellozzo and E.A.
 Jane (eds), Cybercrime and its Victims: An International Perspective.
 Routledge, Oxon, UK, pp 27-42.
+ABSTRACT

-- Vincent, N. A & Jane, E. A. (2017 in press), Beyond law: Protecting cyber victims through engineering and design, in E Martellozzo and E A Jane (eds), Cybercrime and its Victims: An International Perspective, Routledge, Oxon, UK, pp 209-223.
+- Vincent, N. A & Jane, E. A. (2017), Beyond law: Protecting victims through engineering and design, in E Martellozzo and E A Jane (eds), Cybercrime and its Victims: An International Perspective, Routledge, Oxon, UK, pp 209-223.
+ABSTRACT

 - Vincent N A (2015) Assessment and Modification of Free Will via Scientific Techniques: Two Challenges, in W Glannon (ed) Free Will and the Brain: Neuroscientific, Philosophical, and Legal Perspectives, Cambridge University Press, Cambridge, UK, pp 168-187.